-Peperomia verticillata Red Log Propagation by 3 Easy Methods
+Peperomia verticillata (Red Log Plant) Propagation by 3 Easy Methods

 Some links in this post may be affiliate links

-Peperomia verticillata Red Log is easily propagated from leaf cuttings, stems cuttings or by plant division.
+Peperomia verticillata (Red Log Plant) is propagated from leaf and stems cuttings or by plant division.
 The cuttings can be rooted in water or in soil.
 They root easily and usually, there is no need for a rooting hormone.

-The best time to propagate Red log Plant is during the growing season when the plant is actively growing.
+The best time to propagate Red log Plant is during the growing season (spring to early summer) when the plant is actively growing.
 At this time, the plant has enough food reserves which are necessary for faster establishment.

 Red Log Peperomia also called Whorled Peperomia or Belly Button is easy to propagate.
 Below we have outlined 3 methods by which you can increase your Peperomia Red Log Plant stock.

-1. How to propagate Red Log Plant from leaf cuttings in water
+1. Peperomia verticillata propagation from leaf in water

-Peperomia verticillata leaf propagation in water.
-The leaf cuttings root easily and there is no need for a rooting hormone.
+Peperomia Red Log leaf cuttings root easily and there is no need for a rooting hormone.

-- Take leaf cuttings from a healthy Red Log Plant and ensure each leaf cutting has a petiole as this is where new growth will come from.
+- Take leaf cuttings from a healthy plant and ensure each leaf cutting has a petiole as this is where new growth will come from.

 - Allow some time for the formation of a protective callus tissue over the cuts of the leaf cuttings to prevent rotting.